Chidinma Favour Edeji: Club

-In October 2018, she moved to Turkey, and joined the Diyarbakır-based club Amed S.K. to play in the Turkish Women's First Football League.
+In October 2018, she made a move to Turkey, joining the Diyarbakır-based club Amed S.K. to compete in the Turkish Women's First Football League.

 International

 Edeji was a member of the Nigeria girls' U-17 team, and played in one of the three the 2012 FIFA U-17 Women's World Cup matches held in Azerbaijan.
 She took part in a match against France in October 2012.